ohjelmistotekniikka-hy/ohjelmistotekniikka-hy.github.io/material/en_week4.md

   - All weekly exercises are under `laskarit`
   - There is a reasonable `.gitignore` file

+## Extra code review

+There is going to be a code review on [week 6](/en/tasks/week6#code-review).
+The point is to give feedback on someone else's work.
+This is useful for both the author of the code and the one reading it.
+If you want, you can already do a code review on weeks 4 and 5, if someone else agrees to give you their code to review.
+This is **completely optional and extra**, but you can get an extra course point for this (added to the points in week 5).

+**If you want to do a code review:**
+  1. Go to the [Moodle page]({{site.moodle_link}}) and see if there are any projects under the "Ylimääräinen koodikatselmointi" section that are not yet reserved.
+If you can find one, write your name after it to reserve it.
+See what topics the author wants feedback on.
+  2. Use the code review instructions to give your feedback as GitHub issues.
+For the extra code review, two high-quality and constructive comments and one improvement suggestion are enough.
+These should include comments on any questions that the code author may have asked.
+Instead of having "Code review" as a title, put "Extra code review" as a title.
+  3. Go to your own project's `README.md` file and add a bolded line of text saying "Extra code review" and a link to your review at the bottom.

+**If you want your code to be reviewed:**
+  Go to the Moodle page and add a link to your repository under "Ylimääräinen koodikatselmointi".
+  After the link, write a question or topic that you want feedback on from the reviewer.

 {% include en_practical_work_works_info.md %}

 {% include en_plagiarism.md %}